To prep for Hurricane Florence, investors sell off insurers

 - Undead Labs joining Microsoft, but stays focused on zombies

-Karen Clark & Co., which produces models for catastrophe, said that if Hurricane Hugo would have hit roughly the same area in 2012, rather than in 1989 when it actually made landfall, insurance losses would have more than doubled, to $10 billion.
+Karen Clark & Co., which produces models for catastrophes, said that if 1989’s Hurricane Hugo had hit South Carolina in 2012, just 23 years later, insurance losses would have more than doubled to $10 billion.

+Forecasting where a hurricane will hit and with what level force is always tricky and there is a long history of false alarms.
+But the likelihood that Hurricane Florence will collide with Carolinas and neighboring states has created a sustained sell off of major property and casualty insurance companies, and the companies that insure the insurers.

+Allstate Corp had been in decline for three days, as has Travelers Cos., though those shares appeared to stabilize Tuesday.